 - Formulating a recommendation with an associated development (phasing) plan and an associated financing plan which would identify the costs of each development phase; and

 - Identifying revenue options for funding the construction associated with this Master Plan.

-Staff to develop the project approach and timeline with further feedback and direction from the City Council.
+Staff to further develop the project approach and timeline to be presented at the January 21, 2020 Council Meeting.

 Council Report - January 15, 2019